 If you are someone who has commitment and dedication to improving the lives of animals, then this may be the career for you.

-A normal day in the life of vet will include:
+A typical day in the life of a vet will include:

 - Meet pet owners and build a good rapport with them, listening to their concerns about their animals.

 - Carry out routine and regular health checks on pets.